calhewitt/circles-kinect/README.md

 # Circles for Kinect

-A piece of Windows software for setting up Kinect based trigger regions in real space that when touched can trigger any action, especially for interacting with MIDI devices.
+A fully customisable Kinect-based MIDI controller for Windows computers, written in C#.
+Set up (circular) trigger regions in real space which when hit with your hand trigger any MIDI event.

+##Requirements
+- .NET version 4.5
+- Windows 7 or above
+- Kinect drivers (available from Microsoft)

 [calhewitt.github.io/circles-kinect](http://calhewitt.github.io/circles-kinect)